 Where have all the clean-shaven faces gone?
-Not every guy can pull off the yeard beard or long beard style, and just about every male celebrity has gone through an awkward facial hair phase.
+Not every guy can pull off a good looking facial hair style, and just about every male celebrity has gone through an awkward facial hair phase.

 When it comes to bad beards, you may not realize that you’ve got one until your mom mentions the great barber she knows who also cuts beards.
 Never fear—we’ve got the beard mistakes you can avoid as well as some of the worst beards found on our favorite celebrities.